mamadou4bah/microservices-with-spring-sectionwise-code/section4/README.md

 }
 ```
 ---
 ### HURRAY !!!
-Congratulations you successfully setup three microservices related to Accounts, Loans and Cards of EazyBank Application
+Congratulations you successfully setup three microservices related to Accounts, Loans and Cards of MbaBank Application
 ---